merlinfuchs/sharex-server/README.md

 ## Configure ShareX

 - Inport the `.sxcu` files in the `Custom uploader setting` of ShareX.
-- Change the hostname and the scheme in the inported settings.
+- Change the hostname and the scheme in the imported settings.
 - Select the `Custom x uploader` for each Destination.